- Learn More

 Job Seeking Process

-Step 1: Complete the Seeking Canvas Course and Get Released to Seek
+Step 1: Complete the SIAT Co-op: Preparation Canvas Course and Get Released to Seek

 Step 2: Upload Approved Seeking Documents in myExperience

-Upload your final seeking documents (SIS form, co-op transcript, resume) to the Documents section in myExperience after you complete the job-seeking preparation Canvas course.
+Upload your final seeking documents (SIS form, co-op transcript, resume) to the Documents section in myExperience after you are released to seek.

 Step 3: Apply for Jobs

 Once you are released to seek in myExperience, you may start viewing and applying for co-op jobs.
-We recommend you check the job listing regularly as jobs postings are added as we received them from employers.
+We recommend you check the job listings regularly as job postings are added as we receive them from employers.
 It could take many applications until you are shortlisted.
 Speak to the Advisor if you need support with preparing your job applications.